 Ready to start a business in the Czech Republic?
 Our local tax experts have summarised 10 key facts you should consider when it comes to the Czech tax system.
-For a more complex overview, we recommend to take a look on our Tax guideline for 2021.
+For a more complex overview, we recommend to take a look on our Tax guideline for 2023.

-- 0% on pension funds
+0% is the rate of pension funds

-For payment outside EU/EEA
+35% for payment outside EU/EEA

 Note: Dividends paid by a subsidiary to parent company, that holds 10% share uninterrupted in the past 12 months, are exempt from taxation.
 Interest and Royalties could be also a tax exempt under the implemented EU directive.

-For selected types of goods: food, non-alcoholic beverage, plants, special healthcare products, pharmaceutical products
+15% for selected types of goods: food, non-alcoholic beverage, plants, special healthcare products, pharmaceutical products

-For selected types of goods and services: infant nutrition, drugs and vaccines, books, water and sewer rates, public transportation, hotel accommodation, catering, entry to cultural and sport events, minor repairs, hairdressing services
+10% for selected types of goods and services: infant nutrition, drugs and vaccines, books, water and sewer rates, public transportation, hotel accommodation, catering, entry to cultural and sport events, minor repairs, hairdressing services

-6.5 % Social security, applied up to annual cap
+24.8% for social security, applied up to annual cap

-24.8 % Social security, applied up to annual cap
+6.5% for social security, applied up to annual cap

 Losses generated from independent activities and rental activities may be set off against all types of income, except the employment income.

-Standard carry-back period, max. amount of CZK 30 million
+2 years: standard carry-back period, max. amount of CZK 30 million

-Standard carry-forward period
+5 years: standard carry-forward period

 Sale of house or flat, if the seller has a permanent residence for min.
 2 years before the sale